It’s shaping up to be quite the year in Human Resources.

 One challenge with PTO policies is that employees may feel pressured to save their PTO for sick days, leading to less vacation time.

-For example, an employee might avoid taking a vacation to save PTO for potential illnesses.
+For example, an employee might avoid vacationing to save PTO for potential illnesses.

-With vacation policies, a common challenge is that employees may come to work sick to avoid using their vacation days.
+A common challenge with vacation policies is that employees may come to work sick to avoid using their vacation days.

 This can lead to decreased productivity and potential spread of illness.